scottleedavis/cozyish/README.md

 ```

 ### Usage
+Two ingestors:

-1a) Crawl a website for its images using the sitename as a path parameter.
+1) Crawl a website for its images using the sitename as a path parameter.
 e.g.
 * `localhost:4444/?url=https://sitename.com`.
 * alternatively, index a single image at `POST localhost:8000/api/index